Shaukat Usmani: In émigré Communist Party of India

-M. N. Roy, an ex-member of the Anushilan Samiti, a powerful secret revolutionary organization operating in East Bengal in the opening years of the 20th century, went to Moscow by the end of April 1920, and soon after founded the émigré Communist Party of India at Tashkent on 17 October 1920.
-The fledgling party became a part of Communist International (Comintern) in 1921.
-Usmani had been a very early leading activist of the émigré Communist Party of India.
+M. N. Roy, an ex-member of the Anushilan Samiti—a secret revolutionary organization operating in East Bengal at the beginning of the 20th century—travelled to Moscow in April 1920.
+Six months later, he founded the émigré Communist Party of India at Tashkent.
+The fledgling Tashkent party, with Usmani as a leading activist, joined the Communist International (Comintern) in 1921.

-M. N. Roy was sent by Vladimir Lenin to Tashkent as head of Central Asiatic Bureau of Comintern as well as the Indian Military School to train an Indian army of revolutionaries.
-The Indian Military School was closed in April 1921, as a quid pro quo for industrial assistance that Britain promised to Soviet Russia, under Anglo-Russian Trade Pact in March 1921.
-But before its closure, the School indoctrinated many Muslim volunteers(muhajireens) who were on their way to Turkey to fight for the restoration of Caliphate.
-After the closing down of the School, the Comintern started Communist University of the Toilers of the East in Moscow.
-Usmani was one of the muhajireens who was tutored both at Moscow as well as at Tashkent.
+Roy had been sent by Vladimir Lenin to Tashkent as head of the Indian Military School, and of the Central Asiatic Bureau of Comintern, to train an Indian army of revolutionaries.
+The military school trained many Muslim volunteers (muhajireens) who were en route to Turkey to fight for the restoration of the Caliphate.
+The school was closed in April 1921 as a quid pro quo for industrial assistance that Britain promised to Soviet Russia under the Anglo-Russian Trade Pact of March 1921.
+After the closure, the Comintern launched the Communist University of the Toilers of the East in Moscow.
+Usmani was one of the muhajireens who was tutored both in Moscow and Tashkent.

-Early in 1922, thirteen Indians belonging to the émigré Indian Communist Party crossed the Pamirs and reached India.
-They were all arrested and put in jail in the Moscow-Peshawar conspiracy case.
-Usmani was not in this group, but a later batch, upon many of whom the British government clamped the Kanpur conspiracy case.
-The Tashkent-Moscow alumni who had dispersed all over the country did not have a smooth working relationship with the local leadership in India under S. A. Dange, Muzaffar Ahmed, S. S. Mirajkar, S.V.
-Ghate, etc.
+Early in 1922, 13 members of the émigré Tashkent communists crossed the Pamirs and reached India.
+They were arrested and jailed in the Moscow-Peshawar conspiracy case.
+Usmani was not in the initial jailed group, but in a later batch to whom the British government attached the Kanpur conspiracy case.
+The Tashkent-Moscow alumni, who were dispersed throughout India, were not on good terms with the local communist leadership under S. A. Dange, Muzaffar Ahmed, S. S. Mirajkar, and S. V. Ghate.

-At the same time a different kind of tension was building up between the Communist Party of Great Britain and the émigré communists.
-As a result, four members of the émigré CPI, including Usmani, went to attend the sixth congress of Comintern without seeking émigré Communist Party of India's nomination.
-All these tensions did not come into the open because of the strict police surveillance.
-By this stage, Usmani was operating underground under the nom de guerre Sikander Sur; his Comintern code name was D A Naoroji (sometimes wrongly rendered as Naoradji).
+In the mid-1920s, tensions were building between the émigré Indian communists and the Communist Party of Great Britain (CPGB), although the problems stayed hidden due to the secrecy necessitated by strict police surveillance.
+By this stage, Usmani was operating underground in India using the nom de guerre Sikander Sur.
+His Comintern code name was D A Naoroji (sometimes wrongly rendered as Naoradji), and he attended the 6th World Congress of the Communist International in 1928.